nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `module 12345678 m/GEA1000` will add a module `GEA1000` to a person with student ID of `12345678`.
-* `module 13131313 m/CS2103T` will add a module `CS2103T` to a person with student ID of `13131313` (the result of this command is shown in the screenshot below).
+* `module 13131313 m/CS2103T` will add a module `CS2103T` to a person with student ID of `13131313` (the response message of this command is shown in the screenshot below).

   ![result for 'add module result'](images/addModule.png)